Topology seminars: 2023-24

 Cubical sets and cubical categories are widely used in mathematics and computer science, from homotopy theory to homotopy type theory, higher-dimensional automata and, last but not least, higher-dimensional rewriting, where our own interest in these structures lies.
 To formalise cubical categories with the Isabelle/HOL proof assistant along the path of least resistance, we take a single-set approach to categories, which leads to new axioms for cubical categories.
 Taming the large number of initial candidate axioms has relied essentially on Isabelle's proof automation.
 Yet we justify their correctness relative to the standard axiomatisation by Al Agl, Brown and Steiner via categorical equivalence proofs outside of Isabelle.
 In combination, these results present a case study in experimental mathematics with a proof assistant.
 In this talk I will focus on the formalisation experience -- lights and shadows -- and conclude with some general remarks about formalised mathematics.
 This is joint work with Philippe Malbos and Tanguy Massacrier (Université Claude Bernard Lyon 1).

-Ehud Meir, University of Aberdeen, TBC
+Ehud Meir, University of Aberdeen, Invariants that are Covering Spaces and Their Hopf Algebras

 2nd May 2024